The Tree climbing lions of Ishasha are one of the incredible highlights of visiting Queen Elizabeth National Park for wildlife viewing tours.

 Visitors that go to Queen Elizabeth National Park normally end up visiting the Mweya section of Queen Elizabeth National Park – with fewer ventures to the south which is approximately only 2 hours drive to the splendid Ishasha sector of this national Park.

 This region not only unveils its resident Tree climbing lions but as well a great diversity of wildlife.

 A Safari to Queen Elizabeth National Park can be arranged for you so that you can explore this majestic park to your heart’s content.
-Take a look at this 3-day wildlife safari to Queen Elizabeth for some inspiration.
+Take a look at this 9-days wildlife & Primates safari for some inspiration.